quantmind/pulsar/docs/source/design.rst

 Implementation
 ~~~~~~~~~~~~~~~~~~
 An actor can be **processed based** (default) or **thread based** and control
-at least one running :class:`EventLoop`.
+at least one running :class:`.EventLoop`.
 To obtain the actor controlling the current thread::

     actor = pulsar.get_actor()